ceciliehundahl/AdvancedR3/README.md

-TODO: Add more to the title of your project here
+Learning how to collaborate

 # AdvancedR3:

-TODO: Give a brief description of what your project is about

-This project...
+This project is created in order to learn how to more effectively collaborate in R

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, docs and R folders.

 The following folders contain:

--   `data/`:
+-   `data/`: raw data
--   `docs/`:
+-   `docs/`: quarto and rmarkdown files
--   `R/`:
+-   `R/`: functions

 # Installing project R package dependencies

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `AdvancedR3.Rproj` file and running this command in the console:

 ```
 # install.packages("pak")